"Being heard is so close to being loved that, for the average person, they are almost indistinguishable." - David Augsburger

 photo by Kevin McIntyre

-The individuals I’ve served over the years have had a wide range of beliefs and backgrounds.
-They include atheists, agnostics, seekers, social-justice oriented Christians/Catholics, students of the mystics, and survivors of spiritual abuse.
-They’ve described themselves as ‘spiritual but not religious,’ interfaith, inter-spiritual, pagan, eco-spiritual, closeted Christian, Unitarian, or “I don’t know what to call myself.”
+The individuals I’ve served have had a wide range of beliefs and backgrounds.
+They include atheists, agnostics, seekers, mystics, social justice oriented Christians/ Catholics, and survivors of spiritual abuse.
+They’ve described themselves as ‘spiritual but not religious,’ interfaith, inter-spiritual, eco-spiritual, spiritually curious, closeted Christian, Unitarian, pagan, or “I don’t know what to call myself.”
 Some are artists.
 Some are queer.
 Some are elders.
 Some are addicts.
 Many are folks in the entertainment industry (of which I am a part).
 Some are public figures.
 Some are folks going through a seismic life change.
 Many are people who wrestle with their own contradictions.
+(Don't we all?)